ITPM-GRP89-Project/ITPM_GRP_89_Ozone/README.md

 # Ozone
 This one is made by using MERN Stack technology.
-Store Maqnagement Full CRUD is include here.
+CleanUp Maqnagement Full CRUD is include here.